vexance/sam-the-admin/README.md

 [![asciicast](https://asciinema.org/a/SnQ66XtmZLzXZQ8QwWwAYs8Dm.svg)](https://asciinema.org/a/SnQ66XtmZLzXZQ8QwWwAYs8Dm)

+### New Arguments
+- `-impersonate` specifies the target user to impersonate.
+When omitted, will select a random domain admin.
+- `-computer-name` specifies the name of the new computer which will be create.
+When omitted, defaults to 'SAMTHEADMIN-XX` where XX is two random numbers.
+- `-computer-pass` specifies the password for the new computer (probably not necessary to do this).
+When omitted, defaults to a random 12 character string.
+- `-cmd` **(required)**specifies the command to run.
+See next section.

 ### Selecting Command
 This version of the script will execute whatever is specified in the `-cmd` flag with the forged service ticket.
 There are certain arguments which are always applied before / after the command, this is shown below for your situational awareness